learn-co-curriculum/phase-3-ruby-oo-class-variables-and-class-methods-lab/README.md

 * Write a class method, `.artist_count`, that returns a histogram similar to the one above, but for artists rather than genres.

-<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-class-variables-and-class-methods-lab'>Class Variables and Methods Lab</a> on Learn.co and start learning to code for free.</p>